DragonsInn/Birdcons/IconList.md

 # list

 ## Elemental and attribute icons
-- elementless
+- elementless : A 6 pointed star with a no symbol over it.
-- element-major-fire
+- element-major-fire : The flame of a fire.
-- element-major-water
+- element-major-water : A teardrop shape.
-- element-major-earth
+- element-major-earth : A boulder.
-- element-major-air
+- element-major-air : A tornado.
-- element-major-dark
+- element-major-dark : A moon.
-- element-major-light
+- element-major-light : A sun.
-- element-minor-ice
+- element-minor-ice : A icicle.
-- element-minor-nature
+- element-minor-nature : A tree.
-- element-minor-electricity
+- element-minor-electricity : A bolt of lightning.
-- element-minor-blood
+- element-minor-blood : A bleeding slash icon (see the slash attribute icon following the one below)
-- element-minor-poison
+- element-minor-poison : 3 bubbles with a skull below the smallest bubble
-- attribute-slash
+- attribute-slash : A burst styled slash icon.
-- attribute-pierce
+- attribute-pierce : A triangle pointing to one side, with a burst on the flat side.
-- attribute-bash
+- attribute-bash : A burst.

 ## Weapon icons
 -weapon-blade-axe